 (e) A copy of any evidence by Statutory Declaration by one party shall be sent to the other party who shall have the right to submit evidence in reply.

-(f) If either party is not present at the investigation or fails to submit evidence, the Board may nevertheless proceed to consider and decide upon the complaint or if it decides that there is insufficient evidence it may, before reaching a decision, call for further evidence from either party or other persons, to be submitted orally or in writing.
+(f) If either party is not present at the investigation or fails to submit evidence, the Panel of Board members may nevertheless proceed to consider and decide upon the complaint or if it decides that there is insufficient evidence it may, before reaching a decision, call for further evidence from either party or other persons, to be submitted orally or in writing.

-(g) The formalities associated with legal procedure shall be followed where it is necessary to protect the member against whom the allegations are made.
+(g) Procedural fairness shall be accorded to all parties to the complaint process.
+The object of the investigation shall be to ascertain the truth and substance of the matter and to that end the rules of natural justice shall be observed.
 The formal rules of evidence shall not be applied.
-The object of the investigation shall be to ascertain the truth and substance of the matter and to that end, the rules of natural justice shall be observed.

 (h) The Chief Executive shall ensure the Association maintains a written record of all complaints received and investigated, a precis of the evidence produced or heard and also a record of all decisions of the Board.

-(i) All communications to members or associate members shall be authorised by the Chief Executive upon the directions of the Board and shall be by registered or certified mail or personal service.
+(i) All communications to members or associate members shall be authorised by the Chief Executive upon the directions of the Board and shall be by registered or certified mail, personal service or other agreed form of transmission.

-(j) Any member or associate member so charged, shall receive a copy of the determination of the Board in the matter within seven days of each determination.
+(j) Any member or associate member so charged, shall receive a copy of the determination of the Panel appointed by the Board in the matter within seven days of each determination.

 (k) Notwithstanding the foregoing, the Board shall have the authority to instruct the Chief Executive to initiate proceedings against any member or associate member.

-(l) Any member or associate member found guilty of an offence under this Rule, shall have the right of appeal to the Federal Council.
+(l) Any member or associate member found guilty of an offence under this Rule shall have the right of appeal to the Federal Council.

 (m) Notice of such appeal must be lodged with the Chief Executive stating the grounds upon which the appeal is based within thirty days of the decision appealed against.
 Otherwise, the right of appeal shall lapse and the decision shall continue in force.